 Example: We could flip the scenario above.
 If your neighbor asks you for a ride the store and you say no. They then may ask you for a cup of sugar, and you would say yes.

 How to use this in marketing: Again, flip the scenario above.
 Ask for the big sale first and if they say no, ask them to subscribe to your newsletter.
 This can seem confusing given what I just explained about Foot-in-the-Door, but this is when strategy comes in.
 Think about what your goals are—if it's just to increase your mailing list, do Door-in-the-Face.
 But if you want to make a big sale, do Foot-in-the-Door.
 Make sense?

 The Ben Franklin Effect

-There's a lot to learn about using emotion in marketing.
+There's a lot to learn about using emotion and applying it to these psychological principals of marketing.
 I have more strategies to share with you in the third, and final, part of this series next month, but it can be overwhelming trying to figure out where to start.
 Take note of which strategies resonate with you and begin to come up with a plan to implement one or two that might help you reach your marketing goals.
 Need some help getting started?
 Let's connect.